nirb28/my_model_repo/utils/README.md

 ## GitHub Repository Downloader

 The `github_downloader.py` script allows you to download any GitHub repository as a zip file and extract it to a destination location.
+It supports proxy configuration for network connections.

 ### Usage